 Spacey has received swift backlash for the flimsy diversion tactic.
 Faith Choyce, comedian, made a tweet criticizing Spacey for his scapegoating.

-“I’ve been very very gay and very very drunk many many many times but never hit on a child so Kevin Spacey needs a better apology,” Choyce said.
+“I’ve been very very gay and very very drunk many many many times but never hit on a child so Kevin Spacey needs a better apology,” said Choyce.

 Associating pedophilia with being gay perpetrates a toxic, outdated stereotype that all homosexual persons are also sexual predators.
-This particular stereotype came to light when the transgender bathroom issue became a highly debated topic in recent years.
+This particular stereotype came to light when the transgender bathroom issue became a highly debated topic just a few years ago.

-No matter a person’s sexuality, gender or age people are experiencing high numbers of sexual assault and harassment in the film and entertainment industry.
-This should no longer go ignored or normalized.
+No matter a person’s sexuality, gender, age or job description, people are experiencing high numbers of sexual assault and harassment in the film and entertainment industry, and it can no longer go ignored or normalized.

 It has been made abundantly clear that celebrity culture needs serious reform.
 The first step towards fixing the problem is acknowledging past transgressions and dealing with them.
 Only after Hollywood addresses its past and current culture of sexual assault and harassment can it hope to forge a better future.